LukeWinikates/homebridge-sleepme/README.md

 Create a developer API token following the instructions at: https://docs.developer.sleep.me/docs/

 If you have multiple user accounts with multiple devices, you can create an API token for each.
-You can also add multiple devices to a single Sleepme account, which
+You can also add multiple devices to a single Sleepme account, and all devices will load in with a single API token.

 ### 3. Configure the Homebridge Sleepme plugin

 Add the API token you just created to the Sleepme plugin configuration.
 Save the configuration, and follow the instructions to restart Homebridge.
 Within a few minutes, the plugin should discover your Sleepme devices and they should be available in Homebridge and in your Home app.

+### 4. Additional Optional Configuration

+There are additional configuration options that can be set to tailor the plugin to your preference:

+* **Low Water Level Alert Type**: _None, battery, leak, or motion_.
+Select the type of virtual sensor that will be generated to represent the water level of your device.
+By default, "battery" is used and the water level will be represented as the thermostat device's battery level.
+Leak sensor or motion sensor may be preferable for purposes of using Apple home automations triggered by "leak detected" or "motion detected".
+* **Virtual Temperature Boost Switch**: Adds 20 degrees to the target temperature.
+Homekit thermostats only support target temperatures up to 100F, while the Sleepme Dock supports up to 115.
+In order to utilize this temperature range of the dock, you can turn on this virtual temperature boost switch to add 20 degrees to whatever temperature you choose.
+For example, if you want to heat to 110F, you'd turn on the temperature boost switch AND set the thermostat to 90.
+It will tell the dock to warm to 110.
+If you turn the switch off, it'll set back to 90.
+This switch is not enabled by default to prevent confusion.
+If you understand and want to use it, enable it in the plugin config.
+* **API Polling Interval**: This value represents how many minutes the plugin will wait between each poll of the sleepme API to update the devices' status.
+This interval is automatically faster/shorter for a period of time after you control the thermostat, so this configuration value is for the slow/idle polling time.
+By default it's 15 minutes.
+If you want more frequent updates, lower the number.
+If you get errors or rate limits, increase the number.

+## Notes

+Turning on the "high" temperature mode switch also turns on the dock.
+Turning OFF the "high" switch doesn't turn off the dock, it just turns off "high" mode.

 ## Troubleshooting